 This course gives a chronological overview of the history of Warfare in the Western World from antiquity to the present day.
 All aspects of war on land, sea, and in the air are covered: weapons and technology; strategy and defense; discipline and intelligence; mercenaries and standing armies; cavalry and infantry; chivalry and Blitzkrieg; guerrilla assault and nuclear arsenals.
 The history of the West has centred around ferocious competition for mastery, in which the ruthless, innovative, and the decisive displaced the complacent, the imitative, and the irresolute.

-200-level: History of Women and Gender
+300-level: History of Knowledge and Information

-300-level: Topics in Social and Cultural History
+300-level: Topics in Social History

 This research seminar explores national identity by studying social history (stories of peoples’ lives), and popular culture (film, art and music), within an American context.
 It begins in the late 19th century with the ‘Indian wars’ and ends in the 21st with the rise of Trumpism.
 The focus is on race.
 We look beyond the nation’s borders to explore the ways that “foreign” nations interpret American icons and iconic stories.
 The central premise is that popular culture reflects and shapes life.
 It also empowers.
 Student research supports the claim.

 Do the Inuit really have 100 (or 400, or 1000!) words for ‘snow’?
 Where did language come from?
 Do animals have language?
 Why do English speakers say ‘like’ so much (and why do some people feel so strongly about it)?
 How do words get in the dictionary?
 What’s a corpus?
 Is text messaging ruining grammar?
 As a student of Linguistics you can expect to find answers to these and many other intriguing questions about language while gaining expertise in linguistic theory and practice and developing your skills in research and critical thinking.

 - 100-level: Introduction to English Linguistics

 - 300-level: Topics in Linguistics